minprog/cs50x/find/less/find.md

 ## Usage

-Your program should behave per the examples below.
-Assumed that the underlined text is what some user has typed. (`^d` represents the ctrl-d character described above)
+Your program should behave per the examples below. (`^d` represents the ctrl-d character described above)

     $ ./find 42
     50